Yin Yoga vs Vinyasa Yoga, Mana Cocok untuk Mood Positif?

-What is Yin Yoga vs Vinyasa Yoga?
+What are Yin Yoga vs Vinyasa Yoga?

 1. Yin Yoga